IshtiakRashid/HTLV-1-machine-learning/README.md

 ## How to Run on Docker Image
 - Install docker from the official website.
-- Open the terminal and execute the following:
+- Open the terminal and execute the following :

 - pull the docker image from mdishtiakrashid/htlv_analysis_image